Andreas Pramböck

 AT&S Erlebniswelt

-AT&S is a leading supplier of high-end printed circuit boards and substrates for the semiconductor industry based in Austria.
-The Ars Electronica Futurelab was invited to contribute to the design of the AT&S Erlebniswelt (AT&S World of Experience) in Leoben-Hinterberg – a new hybrid production and office building that also houses a visitor center.
-To…
+Based in Austria, AT&S is a leading supplier of high-end printed circuit boards and substrates for the semiconductor industry.
+The company invited the Ars Electronica Futurelab to contribute to the design of the new headquarters – including the installation of an interactive “Nervous System”.

 • Cinematic Anatomy x Deep Space